tilgep/Mapchooser-Unlimited/README.md

 - AdminOnly maps with 1 vote or more can be nominated by any players
 Only an admin can make the first vote though
 - Set a random next map with `!setnextmap _random`
+- See who nominated the map which won the vote

 ### Nominations
 - See the list of players who have voted for a map with `!nomlist`
 - Admins can enable or disable nominating
 - Admins can ban players from nominating with `!nomban`
 - Configure how often nominating messages are shown
+- Command groups for easy permission overrides

 ### Other
 - Easily configure any message using translation files with documentation of format parameters